jaysteele13/jp3/README.md

 This may also include asynchronous threading.

+I will document and keep track of progress so I can produce a 'from start to end' type video

 ## How to Compile and Load Sketches

 The chip I am using is an esp32 dev board from Ali Express.
 The FQBN in esp32/esspressif is `esp32:esp32:esp32`.